genomicepidemiology/great-life/README.md

 ### Installing Ubuntu 22.04

 - **Method**: Boot the laptop from a USB stick with Ubuntu 22.04 LTS.
-- **Recommendation**: Use Rufus for creating a bootable USB stick with the Ubuntu 22.04 LTS ISO file.
+- **Recommendation**: Use Rufus from a windows pc for creating a bootable USB stick with the Ubuntu 22.04 LTS ISO file.
 - **Guidance**: Instructions for this process are readily available via a Google search.

 ### Kernel and Nvidia Drivers